 5. Be Present During the In-Person Inspection

 On the surface, the home appraisal process doesn’t have much to do with the seller.
 It is designed as a kind of insurance policy the lender has when agreeing to underwrite a mortgage for the property.
 In fact, most of the time it’s only the lender and the buyer who receive a copy of the home appraiser’s report.
 That’s why this is often paid for by the buyer.

 However, home sellers or their agents would be wise to attend the in-person review by the home appraiser.
 By walking through your home with a licensed professional, you’ll be available to answer questions and point out features that may otherwise go unnoticed.

 Of course, they have certain things they focus on in their work.
 But sometimes, they may neglect to include amenities like a pool or porch that may influence the home’s value.
 Pointing out the positives of your home can’t hurt, as the appraiser considers all aspects of your home when compiling a final report.

 To increase your home value appraisal report, use this home appraisal checklist to ensure you’re getting the maximum value of your home.

 Ask Questions of the Home Appraiser

-Once the report on your home value is complete, you won't have an opportunity to dispute it.
-That's why it's so important for homeowners looking to cash in on their real estate investments to do some work before moving forward with an appraisal.
-You'll feel more confident when the in-person inspection takes place if you've taken care of any maintenance and cleaning issues.
+Once your home value appraisal report is complete, you won’t have an opportunity to dispute it for an increase.
+That’s why it’s so important for homeowners looking to cash in on their real estate investments to do some work before moving forward with an appraisal.
+You’ll feel more confident when the in-person inspection takes place if you’ve taken care of any maintenance and cleaning issues.